rinnocente/gromed-ts-tutorial-2017/README.md

 ### Use of vector instruction sets (SIMD)

-By default the binary and libraries of gromacs installed are compiled for the SSE2 simd instructions, that by now, should be supported by everything (and this means also virtual machines).
+By default the installed binary and libraries of gromacs  are compiled for the SSE2 simd instructions, that by now, should be supported by everything.
-If you have a more perfomant SIMD instruction set like **SSE4.1 AVX_256 AVX2_256 AVX_512** then you can compile and install in an easy way a better suited version :
+If you have a more perfomant SIMD instruction set like **SSE4.1 AVX_256 AVX2_256 AVX_512** you can compile and install in an easy way a better suited version :
 ```
 cd gromacs-2016.3
 bash tune-gromacs.sh